-From the buyer’s perspective, it was paramount that the key employees remain with the company post transaction, especially the two minority owners.
+From the buyer’s perspective, it was paramount the key employees remain with the company post transaction, especially the two minority owners.
 The key employees (both lead engineers) had developed significant customer relationships, intellectual capital and local expertise.
 As such, they were deemed integral to the continued success of the combined company going forward.
-Consequently, the buyer wanted some assurance that these key employees would remain with the company.
+Consequently, the buyer wanted some assurance these key employees would remain with the company.

 Getting straight to the point, the buyer CEO looked directly at the lead engineer and said, “The success of this deal depends on your plans going forward.
 Will you stay on after the transaction and work for our company?”.

 The lead engineer could have answered, “That depends on the compensation and benefits.” or “What will be my title?” or “What are my career growth opportunities at your company?”, or any number of self-serving points.